dennisabrams/dennisabrams/README.md

 <h4>My degrees</h4>
 <ul>
   <li>
-    I graduated from the <a href="https://bbs-me.de/index.php/berufsfachschule-informationstechn-assisitentin-bfi-2-2/">bbs|me</a> vocational school as an IT assistant 💻.
+    I graduated from the <a href="https://bbs-me.de/index.php/berufsfachschule-informationstechn-assisitentin-bfi-2-2/">bbs|me</a> vocational school as an <a href="https://europa.eu/europass/en/courses/qualification/1fd81238-6658-49c3-80e6-40dae614ca85">state-certified IT assistant</a> 💻.
   </li>
   <li>
     I graduated from the <a href="https://bbs-me.de/index.php/startseite-dev-dropdown/fachoberschule-technik/">bbs|me</a> technical college, Department of Electrical Engineering ⚡.